Not so long ago Yamaha expanded its Arius line of home digital pianos with a new model – the Yamaha YDP-103.

 All the functions and features of the piano can be accessed by pressing particular keys while holding the Function button.
 It’s probably not the most convenient way to navigate the instrument, but it’s a common practice for all digital pianos, not just Yamaha’s.

-The YDP-103 is only available in Dark Rosewood finish (YDP-103R is a full name of the model).
+The YDP-103 is only available in Dark Rosewood finish (YDP-103R is the full name of the model).

 Some may be disappointed with the lack of color options and Black color in particular.